-802.01 Purpose.
-The FHSAA will operate an official's recognition program through which deserving officials will be recognized for (1) meritorious achievement; (2) milestones in years of service as a high school official; and (3) selection to officiate an FHSAA state championship event.

-802.02 Meritorious Achievement.
-The meritorious achievement award will be presented to each official who qualifies under the following criteria in the same one year: (1) 10 or more years completed service; (2) Rank 1 status; and (3) a score of 95 or better on the rules examination.
-The award, which will be in the form of a commemorative certificate, will be presented only one time in his/her career in each sport.

-802.03 Milestones in Years of Service.
-Officials will be recognized by the FHSAA when they reach different milestones in years of service as follows: 10, 15, 20, 25, 30, 35, 40, 45 and 50 years.
-Officials will be presented certificates commemorating this award at each of these marks.
-Officials achieving 25-year status and above will receive both a certificate and a memento to commemorate their award.

-802.04 Officiating State Championship Event.
+- 802.01 Purpose.
+The FHSAA will operate an official's recognition program through which deserving officials will be recognized for (1) meritorious achievement; (2) milestones in years of service as a high school official; and (3) selection to officiate an FHSAA state championship event. - 802.02 Meritorious Achievement.
+The meritorious achievement award will be presented to each official who qualifies under the following criteria in the same one year: (1) 10 or more years completed service; (2) Rank 1 status; and (3) a score of 95 or better on the rule's examination.
+The award, which will be in the form of a commemorative certificate, will be presented only one time in his/her career in each sport. - 802.03 Milestones in Years of Service.
+Officials will be recognized by the FHSAA when they reach different milestones in years of service as follows: 3, 5, 10, 15, 20, 25, 30, 35, 40, 45 and 50 years.
+Officials will be presented certificates commemorating this award at each of these marks. - 802.04 Officiating State Championship Event.
 Officials may purchase FHSAA Finals contest official souvenir rings through the FHSAA-approved vendor.